Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certifying ground-state energy estimates via rejection sampling

-such that if $\sigma\le \sigma_0$, then this algorithm outputs an estimate $\hat{E}_0'$ that it accepts with probability $1-\delta$ and is such that $|\hat{E}_0'-E_0|\leq\epsilon$. \end{theorem} We defer all the proofs and descriptions of the algorithm to Appendix~\ref{app:certification}.
-Note that the minimal time for which the test accepts, in Eq.~\eqref{equ:minimal_time}, is of the same order as when our algorithm is guaranteed to succeed.
-Unfortunately, the sample complexity of the test is higher than that of the algorithm at this depth.
-Thus, the test is only advantageous when we do not wish to trust our estimate of the spectral gap or have reasons to believe that the input is such that we can obtain a good estimate with smaller circuit depths.
-Our algorithm will be based on empirically estimating the variance of a random variable up to a certain precision.
-As is common with such protocols, depending on the number of samples the empirical estimate will have a tolerated error up to a certain failure probability.
-It is noteworthy that our protocol consistently provides accurate rejections when given variance estimates within the tolerated error.
-Therefore, the parameter $\delta$ quantifies the probability of the estimates deviating beyond the acceptable threshold for verification, and as a result, we cannot give guarantees on its performance when given wrong estimates.
+such that if $\sigma\le \sigma_0$, then this algorithm outputs an estimate $\hat{E}_0'$ that it accepts with probability $1-\delta$ and is such that $|\hat{E}_0'-E_0|\leq \epsilon$. \end{theorem} We defer all proofs and detailed descriptions of the algorithm to Appendix~\ref{app:certification}.
+Note that the minimum evolution time required for the test to accept, as implied by Eq.~\eqref{equ:minimal_time}, is of the same order as the time at which our algorithm is guaranteed to succeed.
+However, the sample complexity of the test is higher than that of the algorithm at this depth.
+As a result, the test is advantageous only when we cannot fully rely on our estimate of the spectral gap or when we have reason to believe that the input state allows for a good estimate with shorter circuit depths.

+Our algorithm is based on empirically estimating the variance of a random variable with a certain precision.
+As is typical in such protocols, the empirical estimate has a tolerated error that depends on the number of samples, up to a specified failure probability.
+Notably, our protocol consistently achieves accurate rejections when variance estimates fall within the tolerated error range.
+Therefore, the parameter \( \delta \) quantifies the probability that the estimates deviate beyond the acceptable threshold for verification, meaning that we cannot guarantee performance when inaccurate estimates are provided.

-Furthermore, the test can be combined with a binary search procedure to determine $\sigma_0$, the largest $\sigma$ for which the test accepts.
-Although this would yield reliable ground state energy estimates at depths that are potentially $\ll\Delta_{\rm true}$, the sample complexity of such an algorithm would be $\tilde{\mathcal{O}}(\epsilon^{-4}\eta^{-3})$.
-However, this might still be advantageous if we wish to optimize the maximal circuit depth.
+Additionally, the test can be combined with a binary search procedure to determine \( \sigma_0 \), the largest \( \sigma \) for which the test accepts.
+This approach could yield reliable ground-state energy estimates with depths potentially much smaller than \( \Delta_{\rm true}^{-1} \).
+However, the sample complexity of this algorithm would increase to \( \tilde{\mathcal{O}}(\epsilon^{-4} \eta^{-3}) \), which may still be advantageous if we aim to optimize the maximum circuit depth.